twitter/scala_school2/src/main/resources/markdown/data-and-control-flow/methods-side-effects-and-unit.md

     import util.Random._
     def contrived(a: Int, b: String) = if (nextBoolean()) a else b

+# Named and default arguments

+When calling a method, you don't have to pass the arguments in the order they're declared in the method parameter list; you can use named arguments instead:

+    def formatUser(userId: Long, userName: String, realName: String): String = "%s <%d>: %s".format(userName, userId, realName)

+    formatUser(
+      realName = "Dan Rosen",
+      userName = "drosen",
+      userId = 31337
+    )

+> #### Note for C refugees
+> Don't use terrible names for your method parameters.
+In Scala, those names are part of your public API, not just implementation detail.

+When calling a method that takes many parameters (many of which might have the same type), it's nice to be explicit at the call sites about which parameter is bound to which argument.
+This provides useful documentation for anybody reading the code, and some degree of future-proofing against API changes.

+Named arguments also allow us to provide defaults:

+    def formatUser(
+        userId: Long = 0,
+        userName: String = "unknown",
+        realName: String = "Unknown"
+      ): String =
+      "%s <%d>: %s".format(userName, userId, realName)

+    formatUser(userName = "drosen")

 # Explicit type ascriptions

 Even though you can usually omit method result type ascriptions, most of the time it's good practice to include them, because: